Albania cuts diplomatic ties with Iran over July cyberattack | Law-Order

 A group calling itself “HomeLand Justice” claimed credit for the cyberattack that used ransomware to scramble data.
 Ransomware is best known for its use in for-profit criminal extortion, but is being increasingly wielded for political ends, particularly by Iran.

+The channel alleged corruption in the Albanian government and used hashtags including #Manez.

-Albania, a NATO member since 2009, shelters about 3,000 Iranian MEK dissidents who live at Ashraf 3 camp in Manez, which is 30 kilometers (19 miles) west of Tirana.
+Albania, a NATO member since 2009, shelters about 3,000 Iranian MEK dissidents who live at Ashraf 3 camp in Manez, which is 30 kilometres (19 miles) west of Tirana.

+“This activity poses an active threat to public and private organisations in other NATO member states,” Mandiant said.

 The Biden administration said it supported the move by Albania to cut ties with Tehran.